 4. Make a list of contacts

 Make a list of the names and contact details for the businesses and organisations you find out about.
-You may need to do some research to track them all down.
+You may need to do some more internet searches to track them all down.

 5. Contact the names on your list